Skip to main content

 Without core engagement during the Altitude Drop, your spine loses its protective brace.
 Think about tightening your midsection as if someone were about to push you — maintain that tension through every rep.

-Using box too high for optimal results.
+Using a box too high for your ability, compromising landing mechanics.

 Squatting patterns like the Altitude Drop load your entire lower body.
 This mistake shifts that load to structures that weren't designed to handle it.
 Stay controlled and let your Quadriceps absorb the work.